-- 1. The harasser can be the victim's supervisor, a supervisor in another area, an agent of the school, a coworker, or a non-employee. - 2.
+- 1. The harasser can be the victim's manager, a manager in another area, an agent of the school, a co-worker, or a non-employee. - 2.
 The victim does not have to be the person harassed but can be anyone affected by the offensive conduct. - 3.
 Unlawful harassment may occur without economic injury to, or discharge of, the victim.